The content of this article applies to LuciadRIA 2019 and older only.

 npm install npm -gon a command line to update NPM to the latest version.

 A LuciadRIA release of at least version 2017.1.
-You can use older versions as well, but LuciadRIA version 2017.1 or a more recent version is recommended if you’re using webpack.
+You can use older versions as well, but LuciadRIA version 2017.1 or a more recent version comes recommended if you’re using webpack.

 ria-webpacksample file from this article, and unzip it.